 This group encourages all parents to be involved and informed in the decision making of the school.
-The CSG meets monthly on the third Tuesday of each month at 6.30pm in the Learning Centre, during the school term.
+The CSG meets monthly on the third Tuesday of each month at 5PM in the Library or via a Zoom Meeting, during the school term.
 Curriculum issues are discussed at most meetings.
 Every student in their school charges, is invoiced a \$2 CSG levy which goes towards fundraising.
+Dates are confirmed on our school website.